Parametric Instabilities of Correlated Quantum Matter: Case studies

 We may again organize then in canonically conjugate pairs, $\sigma_x\tau_x$ with $\sigma_y\tau_x$, and $\sigma_x\tau_y$ with $\sigma_y\tau_y$.
-The generator containing $\sigma_y$ in each pair generates a small amount of T-order in the rotated state, whereas the $\sigma_x$ generator creates K-order (see Fig.~\ref{fig:zetasusceptflat}b).
-It is thus natural to expect that the corresponding collective modes will be squeezed only if $\Delta_{\rm TK}\neq 0$.
-The lowest-lying modes corresponding to the two generator pairs are further expected to be degenerate ($\tau_x$ and $\tau_y$ are on equal footing) and gapped (no continuous symmetry of the Hamiltonian is spontaneously broken by the ordered state).

-We note here that the ordering scenario described here is analogous to the antiferromagnet discussed in Fig.~\ref{fig:schematicfig}c, with $\Delta_{\rm \sigma}$ playing the role of a staggered external magnetic field.
-To see that this is the case, simply perform a Pauli matrix replacement which conserves all commutation and anti commutation relations ($s^i$ and $p^i$ are Pauli matrices describing fictitious ``spin'' and ``sublattice'' degrees of freedom): The antiferromagnetic order is now $\sigma_z\to s^zp^z$, N\'eel vector rotations (or T-order generators) are $\sigma_y\tau_x\to s^x$, $\sigma_y\tau_y\to s^y$, and ferromagnetic ordering (or K-order generators) is given by generators $\sigma_x\tau_x\to s^xp^z$, $\sigma_x\tau_y\to s^yp^z$.
+The generator containing $\sigma_y$ in each pair generates a finite TIVC component in $|\Psi_\phi\rangle$, whereas the $\sigma_x$ generator promotes KIVC correlations (see Fig.~\ref{fig:zetasusceptflat}b).
+It is thus natural to expect that the corresponding collective modes will be squeezed iff $\Delta_{\rm TK}\neq 0$.
+The lowest-lying modes corresponding to the two generator pairs are degenerate ($\tau_x$ and $\tau_y$ are on equal footing) and gapped (no continuous symmetry of the Hamiltonian is spontaneously broken by the ordered state). \footnote{ We note that the $\Delta_\sigma$ scenario described here can be mapped onto the antiferromagnet discussed in Fig.~\ref{fig:schematicfig}c, with $\Delta_{\rm \sigma}$ playing the role of a staggered external magnetic field.
+To see that this is the case, simply perform a Pauli matrix replacement which conserves all commutation and anti commutation relations ($s^i$ and $p^i$ are Pauli matrices describing fictitious ``spin'' and ``sublattice'' degrees of freedom): The antiferromagnetic order is now $\sigma_z\to s^zp^z$, N\'eel vector rotations (or T-order generators) are $\sigma_y\tau_x\to s^x$, $\sigma_y\tau_y\to s^y$, and ferromagnetic ordering (or K-order generators) is given by generators $\sigma_x\tau_x\to s^xp^z$, $\sigma_x\tau_y\to s^yp^z$.}

 Continuing our analysis for the degenerate two lowest-lying modes (Appendix~\ref{app:flatbandzetamodel}), the effective parameters are,